madixson/DogsvsCats_4380Project/README.md

 ### Problem Formulation

 * Define:
-  * Input: Images of dogs and cats (jpeg)
+  * Input: Images of dogs and cats of size 150x150 pixels (jpeg)
   * Output: Binary classification label (dog or cat)
-  * Models: Experimenting with different CNN architectures
+  * Models: A convolutional neural network with two convolutional layers, each followed by a max-pooling layer, and two fully connected layers.
+The activation function used in the convolutional layers is ReLU, and the last layer uses the sigmoid activation function to produce a probability score for the binary classification.
+(TBD Testing VGG16 Model)
+    * Loss: Binary cross-entropy
+    * Optimizer: Adam
+    * Other Hyperparameters: Learning rate=0.0001, Dropout=0.5
+    * Training: The model was trained for 20 epochs on a Google Colab using TensorFlow and Keras.

 ### Training

 * Describe the training:
-  * How you trained: software and hardware.
-  * How did training take.
-  * Training curves (loss vs epoch for test/train).
-  * How did you decide to stop training.
-  * Any difficulties?
-How did you resolve them?
+  * The training was done using TensorFlow and Keras libraries in Python programming language.
+The code was run on a Google Colab notebook with a GPU accelerator.
+  * The training took 20 epochs, where each epoch represents one full pass through the training data.
+  * The training loss decreased and the accuracy increased with each epoch.
+The validation loss and accuracy showed a similar trend.
+Overall, the training and validation loss decreased, while the training and validation accuracy increased with every epoch.
+  * The training was stopped after 20 epochs.
+This was a pre-determined value, but early stopping techniques can be used to stop the training when the validation loss does not improve after a certain number of epochs.

 ### Performance Comparison

-* Clearly define the key performance metric(s).
+* The key performance metric used was accuracy.
-* Show/compare results in one table.
+* The model achieved an accuracy of 83% on the testing set.
 * Results from first CNN model:

 ![](Train_Valid_Accuracy.png)